dataquestio/platform-takehome-assessment/README.md

 **Warning: you need to re-build the application each time you make changes**.
 AWS SAM unfortunately does not currently support hot reloading.

+Clone this repo, and navigate to the [tracking-service](./tracking-service) subdirectory.
+You will run all the following commands from that location.

 To build: